7 Ways to Stop Burning Your Google Ads Budget

 What I’m talking about here sounds odd, doesn’t it?
 Aim lower?
 Whether you’re learning paid or organic search, you’ve grown accustomed to gathering advice about ranking in the highest possible position.

-With AdWords, you pay more to be number one.
+With Google Ads, you pay more to be number one.
 Consider NOT being number one.

 This tip comes from Oribi, where blogger Asi Dayan writes, “Being in the first position usually requires a much higher bid compared to what it takes to be second or third, even if you have a high Quality Score, and in most cases will dramatically increase your CPA, up to the point that it is not cost-effective.”